 Residential linkage requires new homes to contribute to workforce housing relative to housing demand generated by residential units.
 In contrast to IZ and annexation, residential linkage would apply to lots that are already subdivided.
-A nexus study is needed.
+A nexus study is needed to establish the relationship between housing demand and the housing contribution is needed.